 Originally Posted: Monday, December 29th, 2014

-**We’re travelling back in time to review one of the more famous trade secret cases of the past five years.**
+**We’re travelling back in time to review one of the more famous trade secret cases of the past decade.**

 In 2012, Google won a major trade secret battle.
-A complicated lawsuit, Google actually wasn’t a named party; instead, GoDaddy and The Academy of Motion Picture Arts and Sciences – the folks who give out Oscars — were.
-But the search engine giant was yanked into the fray because of its AdSense program.
+A complicated lawsuit, GoDaddy and The Academy of Motion Picture Arts and Sciences – the folks who give out Oscars — were the named parties, not Google.
+But the search engine giant got yanked into the fray because of its AdSense program.

 AMPAS v.
 GoDaddy: A Lawsuit That Turned Into Famous Trade Secret Case Involving Google

-Exhibiting the inflexibility now characteristic of traditional entertainment institutions, The Academy filed a lawsuit against GoDaddy, claiming that the domain registrar was unfairly profiting from AMPAS’ name.
+Exhibiting the inflexibility now characteristic of traditional entertainment lobbying groups, The Academy filed a lawsuit against GoDaddy, claiming the domain registrar was unfairly profiting from AMPAS’ name.

 Wait, NO!
 It’s Google’s Fault!

 In an attempt to deflect responsibility, both GoDaddy and AMPAS blamed Google’s AdSense program.
-AMPAS wanted access to AdSense secrets to make sure proper anti-copyright precautions were being taken; the group also wanted to examine Google’s revenue share calculations.
+AMPAS wanted access to AdSense’s inner workings to ensure proper anti-copyright precautions were taken.
+The group also wanted to examine Google’s revenue share calculations.
 Meanwhile, GoDaddy argued that Google is “solely responsible” for any misappropriated funds generated via domain advertising violations.

 Hand Over Your Famous Trade Secret, Google!
 Judge Says: Not So Fast.